 Sorry for the two day delay in the continuation of this story, but as I had earlier explained, I have had a few days off from family life and I have only just resurfaced!
 John has done a sterling job coping without myself or Sindy on Thursday and Friday.
 I do appreciate him and what he does regards family life.
 His main time with the children is obviously the weekend, so with Sindy off off on Thursday and Friday and me in London, he has been run ragged.
 But has come through it and all is well.

 So back to our story.
 There were a few small instances that lead to the realisation that we could father our own children.
 The first one for me was, if Remus could manage it, well why couldn’t we.
 We’re fairly intelligent people and if you plan for something carefully, most things are possible aren’t they?
 However the main epiphany was a late night program on the TV.
-John has gone to bed (as he does) with Remus and Gracie and a program came on called ‘Made in India’.
+John has gone to bed early (as he does) with Remus and Gracie and a program came on called ‘Made in India’.
 It told the story of a perfectly normal boy/girl couple and their journey through IVF, resulting in a third party surrogate carrying their genetic child to term.
 The surrogate was well paid, the Clinic was well paid and the result was one happy family!
 Now, at that time we had all heard of celebrity surrogacies like Elton John and David Furness having a baby.
 So I thought, what is so different from John and I experiencing the possibility of using an egg donor (much like sperm donation) and a surrogate to carry the child.
 I was full of apprehension and felt too scared to share my thoughts with John for several days after, but the following week I did.